profix898/RouteNav.Avalonia/README.md

 There is currently only very limited documentation (incl.
 API docs) available.
 Please refer to the *DemoApp* for preliminary instructions and usage examples.

 ### License
-MiniToolbar.Avalonia is licensed under the terms of the MIT license (<http://opensource.org/licenses/MIT>, see LICENSE.txt).
+RouteNav.Avalonia is licensed under the terms of the MIT license (<http://opensource.org/licenses/MIT>, see LICENSE.txt).

 ### Disclaimer
 RouteNav.Avalonia is in early stages of development and should be considered experimental.